insqu/sc/README.md

 # Deploying Smart Contracts on the Ethereum network

 ## Introduction
-This repo is intended to give you the basic of developing and deploying a smart contract to an Ethereum network\
+This repo is intended to give you the basic of developing and deploying a smart contract to an Ethereum network.

-The focus is to learn some of the tools you can use to create and deploy smart contracts on the public Ethereum Rinkeby test network\
+The focus is to learn some of the tools you can use to create and deploy smart contracts on the public Ethereum Rinkeby test network.

-The document can be followed as is, and is self--contained, but there are plenty of points where you can diverge from this tutorial to develop your own knowledge
+The document can be followed as is, and is self--contained, but there are plenty of points where you can diverge from this tutorial to develop your own knowledge.

 ## Who is this guide for
 This guide has been designed with Exeter University masters level students in mind, however it will be useful to anyone looking to deploy a smart contract on a working network.